KCL-BMEIS/OOP/week2B.md

   return 0;
 }
 ```
-- it's always a good to check any assumptions and expectations upfront &ndash;
+- always check any assumptions and expectations upfront &ndash;
   this can save you a lot of frustration later...

 ---